Organizational Leadership, B.S.

 Our students and alumni can be found leading in a variety of top organizations such as: Coca-Cola Group, Delta Airlines, Federal Reserve Bank, Georgia Pacific Corporation, BellSouth Systems, DeKalb Public Schools, IBM, GA Department of Tech & Adult Education and SunTrust Bank.

-The Bachelor of Applied Science in Organizational Leadership requires a total of 120 semester hours to complete including general education studies.
+The Bachelor of Science in Organizational Leadership requires a total of 120 semester hours to complete including general education studies.
 Many students transfer in credits.
 If you have an associate degree or course credits from a regionally-accredited community or technical college, you may transfer qualifying credits toward a degree at Mercer University where we offer a comprehensive credit transfer policy.

-Applicants for the B.A.Sc. in Organizational Leadership program should have a minimum 2.5 cumulative grade point average (GPA) on a 4.0 scale and must be in good standing with the most recent regionally accredited college or university attended.
+Applicants for the B.S. in Organizational Leadership program should have a minimum 2.5 cumulative grade point average (GPA) on a 4.0 scale and must be in good standing with the most recent regionally accredited college or university attended.

 Submit all of the following items to complete your application to the program: